johnroper100/Tonalite/docs/presets/README.md

 ![Presets page](../images/presets_page.png)

-On the presets page, tab a preset to turn it on (it will turn red) and tap again to turn it off (it will go back to purple).
+On the presets page, tap a preset to turn it on (it will turn red) and tap again to turn it off (it will go back to purple).

 ## Display